Gender Pay Gap 2019

 Our talented people are the foundation on which our company stands.
 Coming from different countries, cultures and backgrounds, this diversity makes CEMEX a stronger, more exciting environment in which to excel.

-Following our 2017 Gender Pay Gap Report, we continue to be committed to creating a fair, diverse and inclusive place for people to work.
+We continue with many efforts to be committed to creating a fair, diverse and inclusive place for people to work.
 CEMEX has robust processes to ensure fairness and consistency with our benefits and compensation packages relative to an individual’s role and level in the organisation.

 UK gender pay reporting legislation requires businesses with 250 or more employees to publish annual calculations focusing on 6 key elements: